 - To provide a framework for research excellence in digital scholarship by optimizing library/researcher resource sharing.

-- To promote and disseminate DHIL digital scholarship research with SFU’s Key Initiative and IRMACS Big Data Hub, as connected, but distinct.
+- In collaboration with campus partners we promote and disseminate digital scholarship research.
 We support new data-intensive research methods to ask distinctive questions about unique and complex cultural data.

 - To promote and develop interdisciplinary digital scholarship networks and a robust community of practice by providing physical meeting and work spaces, by supporting research projects, by co-hosting training workshops and outreach events, and by developing linkages with DH initiatives at other universities.